Srinivas292/Getting-and-Cleaning-Data-Week-4/CodeBook.md

 ### The data were averaged based on subject and activity group.

-Subject column is numbered sequentially from 1 to 30.
+The subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.
 1. WALKING
 2. WALKING_UPSTAIRS